 - Lowers cholesterol and blood sugar

-There are many varieties and producers of Matcha, but my favorite is the ceremonial grade Matcha from Sunpotion.
+There are many varieties and producers of Matcha, but my favorite is Sunpotion’s ceremonial grade Matcha.
 It is much creamier than others that I have tried, plus it is ceremonial grade, which is the highest quality green tea powder available.
 Ceremonial grade Matcha should be a vibrant green color, have a delicate and smooth taste, and a very fine texture.
 It is made from the young tea leaves, with the stems and veins removed.

 Today, the ways in which you can utilize Matcha are endless.
 Matcha can be used in smoothies, ice cream, salads, soups, face masks (stay tuned for this one), or just about any dish you are preparing.
 The way I’ve been preparing Matcha is by first whisking 1 teaspoon of the powdered Matcha with room temperature water.
 Once all of the Matcha has been dissovled in the water, the fill the rest of the cup with 80% hot water and 20% warm milk.
 It is much easier and quicker than brewing coffee!